 - C. Medicare: mostly patients in older age groups; Medicaid: mostly patients with low socioeconomic status

 - D. Medicare: mostly patients with low socioeconomic status; Medicaid: mostly patients in older age groups

 Complete the quiz at the top of the page to receive your score and see the correct answers to all 16 of the free MCAT Practice Questions above.
 This will help you target your weaknesses and inform your MCAT prep strategy moving forward.

 MOST LIVE INSTRUCTION

-Couple in-class sessions with the flexibility of The MCAT Channel, so you get all the live instruction you need without wasting time on content you’ve already mastered.
+Couple in-class sessions with the flexibility of live workshops, so you get all the live instruction you need without wasting time on content you’ve already mastered.

 Kaplan requires every instructor to be score-qualified and rigorously trained on the entire exam—ensuring that you’ll be taught by a team of MCAT experts.